 - Half-hardy – These types can tolerate light frosts and can be put into the garden slightly before the last frost is expected.
 Half-hardy varieties include beets, carrots, cauliflower, lettuce, or potatoes.

 - Tender – Tender crops do not tolerate cooler temperatures and are easily damaged by frost.
 As a result, these should not be put into the vegetable garden until well after any danger of frost.
 Corn, beans, and tomatoes typically fall into this category.

 - Extremely tender – The most tender of all crops include the vine growers like cucumbers, melons, squash, and pumpkins.
-A temperature of at least 65° F. or more is required for these types of vegetable plants.
-For this reason, a 3-4 week period after all frost has passed is needed before placing them into the garden.
+A temperature of at least 65 F. (18 C.) or more is required for these types of vegetable plants.
+For this reason, a three to four week period after all frost has passed is needed before placing them into the garden.

 Maintaining the Vegetable Garden

-Maintenance is important for vegetable gardening too.
-Be sure to avoid planting too many vegetable plants or those with which you are unfamiliar.
+Maintenance is important for vegetable gardening, too.
+Avoid planting too many vegetable plants or those with which you are unfamiliar.
 The inability to properly maintain a vegetable garden leads to poor growth and development of crops as well as an unkempt appearance.
-Once the harvest season is over, the removal of dead plant material is recommended for the prevention of pest or disease problems later on.
-Pests and diseases include weeds, insects, fungi, bacteria, viruses, and nematodes.
+Once the harvest season is over, removal of dead plant material is recommended for the prevention of pest or disease problems later on.
+Pests and diseases include weeds, insects, fungi, bacteria, viruses and nematodes.
 A garden cannot grow properly if any of these are present and should be alleviated quickly once a discovery is made.